skliarovartem/api-example/README.md

 After application is started use 'api-example.postman_collection.json' to import collection to Postman.
 Execute requests in the following sequence:

-POST users - to create new user
+POST users - to create new user,

-GET users - to get list of users
+GET users - to get list of users,

-POST login - to login
+POST login - to login,

 GET own profile - to get own profile